archanaserver/covid19-tracker/README.md

 ## 📊 COVID19 Tracker (Realtime Application)

-This project is fully-featured realtime application build with ReactJS, React libraries, open API, Material-UI & Firebase. 📉
+This project is fully-featured realtime interactive application build with ReactJS, React libraries, open API, Material-UI & Firebase. 📉

 ## 📝 What I have done in this project